2 balances can add complications

 Sometimes, credit cards will allow you to carry 2 balances -- one for the purchases on which you have the deferred-interest arrangement, and one for purchases you make later.

 What you might not know: Credit card issuers are required, unless you state otherwise, to put anything above the minimum toward the balance without the deferred-interest arrangement, says Wu.
-The only exception: During the last two months of the deferred-interest period, card issuers have to direct anything above your minimum to the deferred-interest balance, she says.
+The only exception: During the last 2 months of the deferred-interest period, card issuers have to direct anything above your minimum to the deferred-interest balance, she says.

 You only have a set amount of time to pay off your deferred-interest balance.
 If your payments are going toward the other balance, you're not making any headway.